AvoBolivar/Games/README.md

-# Games
+# Highschool planner
-These are playable games made to practice python
+This is a program designed to help students prepare for college.